aehng/Lecture-Notes/Module0/Software_Development_Plan.md

         return c unchanged
 ```

+When your pseudocode is suitably detailed, on paper (or a whiteboard) pretend to call your functions to learn what they will do.
+Consider both good and bad inputs.
+It is not a bad thing for your functions to return a bad result or crash; it is only bad when they do this *unexpectedly*.
+Keep notes of these thought experiments so you can revisit them after you write these functions for real.

+Example:

+*   `rotate('a', 2)` returns `c`, because that is two characters after lowercase `a`
+*   `rotate('A', 2)` returns `C`, because that is two characters after uppercase `A`
+*   `rotate('Z', 2)` returns `B`, because two characters after uppercase `Z` is past the end of the alphabet, so it wraps back around to the beginning
+*   `rotate('0', 2)` returns `0`; this algorithm only rotates letters, not digits
+*   `rotate('A', 36)` is an error; this algorithm only rotates up to 26 positions.
+It doesn't matter what is returned in this case because it should not be used in this way.

-Pseudocode is closer to plain English than it is to working Python code, and lacks important pieces of syntax.
+Pseudocode is closer to plain English than it is to working Python code, and lacks important details like syntax.
 Indentation is used to aid readability.
-Because I did not spend much effort making it runnable, I can discard it without remorse later and rewrite a better version.
+Because you did not spend much effort making it runnable, you can discard it without remorse and rewrite a better version.

 ### Deliverables

 *   [ ] Function signatures that include:
     *   Descriptive names.
     *   Parameter lists.
-    *   Documentation strings that explain the purpose, inputs and outputs.
+    *   Documentation strings that explain its purpose and types of inputs and outputs.
 *   [ ] Pseudocode that captures how each function works.
     *   Pseudocode != source code.
 Do not paste your finished source code into this part of the plan.
 *   Explain what happens in the face of good and bad input.
-    *   Write a few specific examples that occurred to you.
+    *   Write a few specific examples that occur to you, and use them in **Phase 3: Testing and Debugging**

 ## Phase 2: Implementation
 *(15% of your effort)*

+**Finally, you can write code!**

 Implementation is when you translate your design into a runnable program in a real programming language.

-This is the only part of the software development process where you are focused on writing in a real programming language.
+This is the only part of the software development process focused on writing real code in a programming language.

-You will know you have arrived when your pseudocode is nearly as detailed as a real program, merely lacking details such as syntax.
+You will know you are ready for this when your pseudocode is nearly as detailed as a real program.

 0. Copy pseudocode into your Python files.
 1. Function signatures are easy to convert into proper Python syntax.